blargoner/blargoner.github.com/index.md

 ## Software

-I write software for [work][spreemo] and [pleasure][github].
+I write software for [work][covera] and [pleasure][github].
 I particularly enjoy web development.
 Recent projects include a JavaScript [library][jshue] for Philips Hue and a toy [implementation][lambda] of the lambda calculus in Haskell.
 I also do freelance technical editing from time to time.
 Here are some books I edited:

 - [Reliable JavaScript][books.reliablejs] by Larry Spencer and Seth Richards (2015)
 - [Professional Website Performance][books.properf] by Peter Smith (2012)